KCisSICKnasty/SICKnasty-FO4/README.md

 After leaving the vault, you'll want to actually open up MCM for the first time:

 - In your start menu, choose "MCM". *Note: It will take a very, very long time to load.
 Even with MCM Booster.
 It will only be this long the first time you open it on a new save file as it builds the cache.*
-- In "See Through Scopes", toggle Tactical Reload on.
 - Set VAFS hotkey.
 - Set True Storms to on.

 **Other:**

 - Power Armor Handling Improvements - Retain Armor Buffs: Set holotape "Remove Armor on PA Entry: Always but keep buffs" (or Auto if Survival) or Carryweight is doubled.
+- See Through Scopes -  Toggle Tactical Reload on.

 **Optional Mods:**